AdityaSriram09/Study-Material/Analog_Electronics/README.md

 To begin with, start with Behzad Razawi's video lectures, the link to the lectures can be found [here](https://www.youtube.com/watch?v=yQDfVJzEymI&list=PLyYrySVqmyVPzvVlPW-TTzHhNWg1J_0LU).
 Follow this till Single Stage Common Source Amplifiers and Biasing(Ib, Ic, etc).

-Aldo Study Characteristics of MOSFETs, BJTs, Diode and their applications, you can study this from either Behzadd Razawi's youtube lectures, or books written by Razai or Sedra Smith(provided in this repo).
+Aldo Study Characteristics of MOSFETs, BJTs, Diode and their applications, you can study this from either Behzadd Razawi's youtube lectures, or books written by Razai or Sedra Smith(provided in this folder).

 Study voltage regulator using Zener Diode a good source is provided [here](https://www.youtube.com/watch?v=MZPeRlst8rQ)